 5) Short tandem repeat DNA profiling for cell line authentication

 The Cell Phenotyping arm of this module is designed to provide technical expertise and assistance with ongoing cell phenotyping experiments.
-This will include overseeing the maintenance of all major pieces of equipment, training of investigators, students, postdocs, and staff on proper use, and guidance on experimental design and data analysis, including:
+This includes overseeing the maintenance of all major pieces of equipment, training of investigators, students, postdocs, and staff on proper use, and guidance on experimental design and data analysis, including:

 1) Flow cytometry